-We will entertain proposals for study away from The Academy in the sophomore or junior year, and in rare cases, the freshman year as well.
-Such petitions will be considered on a case-by-case basis, taking into account the educational value of the proposal, its feasibility, and its relationship to the student's studies here at The Academy.
+We encourage students to seek opportunities to study away from The Academy for a portion of a school year, and proposals will be considered on a case-by-case basis, taking into account the educational value of the proposal, its feasibility, and its relationship to the student's studies here at The Academy.
 Students who wish to study away for some portion of a year must submit a written proposal to the Co-Head of School for Academics by February 1 of the year prior.
 Families who do not meet the February 1 deadline may not be eligible for tuition remission for the period the student is studying abroad.
 Remission rates of up to 50% of a family's time-prorated annual net contracted tuition due are negotiated on a case-by-case basis, but in general are a function of how "self-contained" the term abroad will be in practice.
 For example, off-site tutorial programs that deliver Academy curricula would qualify for a lower remission rate than would "stand alone" programs that feature a curriculum different from, but complementary to, The Academy's.